What is Vertical Analysis?

 - It does not help make a firm decision owing to a lack of standard percentage or ratio regarding the components in the balance sheet and income statement.

 - Owing to the lack of consistency in the ratio of the elements, it does not provide a qualitative analysis of the financial statements.

 Let us look at some examples to learn about the vertical analysis of financial statements

 Commonly, the vertical analysis of the income statement expresses line items as a percentage of sales.
 However, one can also use it to show the percentage of different revenue items that make up total sales.
 Following is an example of vertical analysis for an income statement:

 |Cost of Goods Sold||400,000||40%|

-Vertical Analysis of Balance Sheet
+Common-size Balance Sheet

 In the vertical analysis of a balance sheet, a major question is what to use as a denominator.
 Usually, it is the total asset, but one also can use total liabilities for calculating the percentage of all liability line items.
 We can use a total of all equity accounts for the equity line item.
 Such an analysis helps evaluate the changes in the working capital and fixed assets over time.
 Investigating these changes could help an analyst know if the company is shifting to a different business model.

 Following is an example of vertical analysis of the asset side of a balance sheet where each line item is a percentage of total assets: